wilixx/wilixx.github.io/_pages/about.md

 News
 ======
-* [6/2023] Attended and presented two papers in IEEE ICC 2023 conference in Rome, Italy.
+* [6/2023] Presented two accepted papers in IEEE ICC 2023, in Rome, Italy.
 * [5/2023] Patent entitled 'A Color Vision Test Chart Synthesis Method Based on pseudoisochromatic Color Searching', authorized by the State Intellectual Property Office of China.
 * [3/2023] Project entitled 'Research on Deterministic Resource Slicing and Scheduling Method for Time-varying Networks' is approved by the postgraduate innovation fundation , 2023~2024.
 * [1/2023] Paper entitled 'Online Network Slicing for Real Time Applications in Large-scale Satellite Networks', accepted by IEEE International Conference on Communications, 2023 ([Preprint download](https://arxiv.org/abs/2301.09372)).